 North America’s three leading economies have reached an agreement on a replacement for NAFTA.
-The United States-Mexico-Canada agreement was announced in late September by the Trump administration.
+The United States-Mexico-Canada agreement was announced Sunday evening by the Trump administration.

 The pact follows the bilateral trade deal struck by the U.S. in Mexico last month.
 This trilateral deal can be sent to Congress for approval.
 There is uncertainty when Congress will vote on it.